 The Supports Coordinator is required to visit the participant in person at least once each quarter or every three (3) months.
 Within each year;

-•At least one visit must occur in the participant's home; and b.
-Monitoring Safeguards.
-Select one:

-•At least one visit must occur in a location outside the home where a participant receives services, if services are furnished outside the home.
+- •At least one visit must occur in the participant's home; and - •At least one visit must occur in a location outside the home where a participant receives services, if services are furnished outside the home.